Shoal Creek Ranger District

 Coleman Lake Recreation Area

 The newly renovated Coleman Lake Recreation Area is peacefully nestled into the Talladega mountains.
 For recreationists who want to get away from the crowds, but want a few modern conveniences, Coleman Lake Recreation Area is your place to be.
 There are 39 campsites with water and electrical hookups, bathhouses, 29 picnicking units, a 21-acre lake and access to the Pinhoti Trail.
 Two new comfort stations and seven camping sites are fully accessible for the physically challenged.
 Most sites will accommodate recreational vehicles up to 35 feet in length.
 A picnic shelter that seats 40 is available on a first come, first serve basis, or it can be reserved for $15.
+The lake is closed to fishing until Fall of 2017.

 Pine Glen Recreation Area